luantran24hdev/meme-vue/README.md

 npm run dev

 # build for production with minification
-# Project created by Vue,vuex,vue-router sử dụng axios để gọi api từ phía backend và một số plugin: comments, masonry, loader, ....
+# Project created by Vue,vuex,vue-router sử dụng axios to call api from backend and plugins plugin: comments, masonry, loader, ....
 # Featured :upload file to URL or file, login, register, change-password,authentication,..